About the Department

 The Department of British and American Studies is a foremost Slovak academic and pedagogical institution which provides philological education for future teachers, translators and interpreters, and – especially within doctoral studies – also for research workers and other specialists.
 Currently hundreds of students from Slovakia are studying under the Bachelor and Master’s programmes and several under the doctoral programmes.
 The Department also has students from other countries.

-Within these three levels of study the Department offers at present the following Programmes:
+Within these three levels of study the Department offers at present the following Programmes (accredited as of the Academic Year 2015/16):

 The core of these Programmes consists of the studies of the linguistics, literature, history and culture of Anglophone regions – apart from the United Kingdom and the USA, also Canada, Australia and New Zealand; translation and interpreting studies, as well as the didactics of English.
 In addition to theoretical academic subjects, including numerous optional ones, the Department also offers a wide range of courses aimed at developing the different language skills.
 Teaching is conducted in English, with the exception of some translatological courses.